ilhan-mstf/colorize_cloudwatch_logs/README.md

 - Set color of ANSI terminal codes in the logs. (by [@oguimbal](https://github.com/oguimbal))
 ![Colorized ANSI terminal codes](assets/screen3_1280x800.png)

 This extension doesn't collect any user and webpage information.
-It only runs on AWS CloudWatch Logs webpage.
+It only runs on AWS CloudWatch Logs web page.
 It is free to use.

 Overhead is very low, colorize operation takes ~7 milliseconds, listen operation for new event logs takes just ~0.5 milliseconds in every second.